 Prior to this offering, the LLC Agreement of Goosehead Insurance Agency, LLC and Agreement of Limited Partnership of Texas Wasatch Insurance Services, L.P. entitled the Goosehead Management Holders and Texas Wasatch Holders to certain management fees consisting of 10% of the revenues for each quarter of Goosehead Insurance Agency, LLC and Texas Wasatch Insurance Services, L.P., respectively.
 As part of the reorganization transactions, the Goosehead Management Holders and Texas Wasatch Holders will contribute their indirect ownership interests in Goosehead Insurance Agency, LLC and Texas Wasatch Insurance Services, L.P. to Goosehead Insurance, Inc., and consequently the Goosehead Management Holders and Texas Wasatch Holders will no longer be entitled to receive such management fees, which will be paid indirectly to Goosehead Financial, LLC.
-The amounts paid to our officers and directors who are also Goosehead Management Holders and Texas Wasatch Holders pursuant to the these agreements for the years ended December 31, 2015, 2016 and 2017 are as follows:
+The amounts paid to our officers and directors who are also Goosehead Management Holders pursuant to the these agreements for the years ended December 31, 2015, 2016 and 2017 are as follows:

-Year ended Decem
+Year ended December 31

 2015 2016 2017

 Recipient

 Goosehead Management Holders (1) \$ 665,396 \$ 1,026,243 \$ 2,262,804

 Texas Wasatch Holders (2) 3,514,393 1,967,831 2,737,196

 Total \$ 4,179,789 \$ 2,994,074 \$ 5,000,000

-- (1) Goosehead Management, LLC was indirectly owned by Mark E. Jones, Robyn Jones and Michael C. Colby in 2015.
-Goosehead Management, LLC was indirectly owned by Mark E. Jones, Robyn Jones, Michael C. Colby, Mark Colby, P. Ryan Langston and Michael Moxley in 2016 and 2017. - (2) Texas Wasatch Insurance Holdings Group, LLC was indirectly owned by Mark E. Jones, Robyn Jones, Michael C. Colby and Jeffrey Saunders in 2015.
-Goosehead Management, LLC was indirectly owned by Mark E. Jones, Robyn Jones, Michael C. Colby, Jeffrey Saunders, Mark Colby, P. Ryan Langston and Michael Moxley in 2016 and 2017.
+(1) Goosehead Management, LLC was indirectly owned by Mark E. Jones, Robyn Jones and Michael C. Colby in 2015.
+Goosehead Management, LLC was indirectly owned by Mark E. Jones, Robyn Jones, Michael C. Colby, Mark Colby, P. Ryan Langston and Michael Moxley in 2016 and 2017.
+Management fees paid to Goosehead Management Holders holding Class A equity interests and recognized as Capital withdrawn on the Consolidated and Combined Statements of Members Equity (Deficit) were \$997,345 and \$2,194,980 during 2016 and 2017, respectively.
+Management fees paid to Goosehead Management Holders holding Class B equity interests and expensed as Class B unit compensation on the Consolidated and Combined Statements of Income were \$28,898 and \$67,824 during 2016 and 2017, respectively.